Learn. Heal. Play. Connect. Evolve.

-Bloom uses the latest insights from public health, psychology, and neuroscience to create engaging media, online learning platforms, curriculum, workshops, and online and in person conferences that help humans bloom into their best selves.
+Bloom uses the latest insights from public health, psychology, neuroscience, and tech to create engaging media, online learning platforms, curriculum, workshops, and online and in person conferences that help humans bloom into their best selves.

 Bloom helps individuals, families, schools, nonprofits, and businesses plant seeds of mindfulness, play, productivity, resilience, empathy, and inclusivity in their everyday lives and create roadmaps for holistic success!
 Bloom honors the idea that happy, healthy, and empowered people can change the world!

 Dr. Akoumany created the 2019 Bloom Wellness Summit which was sponsored by the Johns Hopkins Center for Adolescent Health in Baltimore, MD to help middle school girls and their teachers brainstorm and learn how to make wellness a priority at their schools. https://www.jhsph.edu/research/centers-and-institutes/center-for-adolescent-health/blog/bloom-wellness-summit.